Exabyte-io/express/README.md

 ## Architecture

 The following diagram presents ExPreSS architecture.
-The package consists of two main components, properties and parsers.
+The package provides an [interface](express/__init__.py) to extract properties in EDC format.
+Inside the interface `Property` classes are initialized with a `Parser` (Vasp, Espresso, or Structure) depending on the given parameters through the parser factory.
+Each `Property` class implements required calls to `Parser` functions listed in these [Mixins Classes](express/parsers/mixins) to extract raw data either from the textual files, XML files or input files in string format and implements a serializer to form the final property according to the EDC format.

 ![ExPreSS](https://user-images.githubusercontent.com/10528238/53114392-86d2b380-34f8-11e9-8d88-79196782fa7e.png)